This recipe makes four generous servings.

 1 tbsp. soy sauce

 1/2 onion, thinly sliced

 1 tbsp. dried anchovies (available in Korean/Asian markets), heads & innards removed (ok to omit if you can't find these)

 1 package of flake-style artificial crab (aka, "Krab") or 1 6-oz. log of Red Kamaboko (steamed fish cake), sliced

 1 lb. shelled and deveined medium shrimp

 1. Slice the pork thinly across the grain and toss with the marinade ingredients.
-Cover and refrigerate for at least 30 minutes.
+Cover and refrigerate for at least 1 hour (ok to marinate overnight).